pre-srfi/variable-length/README.md

 ## Skip things

+(*skip-varint-tail* [_port_]) => _count?_

+Skips any and all bytes that have the high bit set.
+Returns the number of bytes skipped, or `#f` if none.

 (*skip-varint* [_port_]) => _count_

-(*skip-varint-tail* [_port_]) => _count?_

-Skips any bytes that have a high bit set.
-Then expect one byte without the high bit set and skip it.
+Skips any and all bytes that have the high bit set.
+Then expect one byte without the high bit set and skip it, raising an error if such a byte is not found.
 Returns the number of bytes skipped.

-Skips any bytes that have the high bit set.
-Returns the number of bytes skipped, or `#f` if no bytes were skipped.

 (*skip-varbytes* [_port_]) => _count_